 - Supervisor Reasonable Suspicion Training in accordance with DOT guidelines

 Constangy Flat-Rate Pricing Available!

-Complete the applicable intake form below, and email to Tommy Eden at email@example.com or Emily Andrews at firstname.lastname@example.org.
-You will receive a flat-rate price for your customized policy and forms toolkit project within 48 hours, or a contact for further information.
+Email Derek McKee at firstname.lastname@example.org or Tammy Woolley at email@example.com, to receive a flat-rate price for your customized policy and forms toolkit project within 48 hours, or a contact for further information.
 Work on your project will not begin until you have confirmed a flat-rate engagement agreement with Constangy.

 We give employers critical decision making guidance with regard to:

 - Reasonable suspicion determinations and documentation

 - Documenting appropriate disciplinary actions for violators